maucarrui/SimulatedAnnealingTCP/README.md

 # Simulated Annealing TCP
-Solution generation of the Travelling Salesman Problem using the simulated annealing heuristic.
+Solution generation for the Travelling Salesman Problem using the simulated annealing heuristic.

 ## Requirements